Here is the links to chapter two and three.

 “Do I have to get Malik to talk to you again?”

 That son of a motherless goat!
-“No, Bruce you do not.
+“No Bruce you do not!
 Here.”
-Two more notes are gone, I need a job.
-“My ale?’
+Two more notes gone!
+I need a job.
+“My ale?”

 “Bloody stuck up white-back!”
-Love being a half-breed, have so many nicknames.
+I love being a half-breed, I get so many nicknames.
 He grabs another glass.
-“Five copper!”
+“Five coppers!”

-No idea why you point a tube at me, the club is scarier, with his oversize arms, my head would be crack after one blow.“Nope, I’m good!”
+No idea why he’d point a tube at me when the club section of the weapon looks scarier.
+With Bruce’s oversized arms, my head would be cracked after one blow.

-Puts it back under the bar as I walk away.
-Not sure what it does, don’t want to find out.
-Where to enjoy this weak piss ale?
-Ah, my friendly neighbourhood drunk, Stinky Pete.
+He puts the musket back under the bar as I walk away.
+I’m not sure what it does, and I don’t want to find out.
+Where to enjoy this weak-as-piss ale?
+Ah, next to my friendly neighbourhood drunk, Stinky Pete.
 Don’t know his real name as he seems to be asleep most of the time.
-But is a great listener.
+But Stinky Pete is a great listener.